Design a Data Model in Power BI

 In this task, you’ll create a many-to-many relationship between the Salesperson table and the Sales table.

-1. In Power BI Desktop, in Report view, in the Data pane, check the follow two fields to create a table visual.
+1. In Power BI Desktop, in Report view, in the Data pane, check the follow two fields to create a new table visual.

 • Salesperson | Salesperson